Still looking for that jihadist mass murderer in this Turkish nightclub attack, this attack in the RENA nightclub in Istanbul murdered 39 people.

 Sure.

-If you say okay, I'm for it, ban all Muslims from coming in America to even spare one American life, you're labeled all the labels, but yet you're saving American lives.
+If you say, okay, I'm for it, ban all Muslims from coming in America to even spare one American life, you're labeled all the labels, but yet you're saving American lives.

-So you could pose that hypothetical to someone who's so anti um banning anyone, and yet they'll still force it American they would rather force it American lives than be told you can't allow someone into this country.
+So you could pose that hypothetical to someone who's so anti-banning anyone, and yet they'll still forfeit America.

 Now, Sal, with your hypothetical, you have to be prepared for the immediate rejoinders that you would get on that hypothetical, the responses.

-I mean, the first one is that even if you did stop all remember, because refugees, I mean, that's actually a part of that that is a legal part of our process, right?
+I mean, the first one is that even if you did stop all, remember, because refugees, I mean, that's actually a part of that.

-Because many of the countries we're talking about, or at least some of the countries we're talking about here have substantial uh non-Muslim populations.
+Because many of the countries we're talking about, or at least some of the countries we're talking about here, have substantial non-Muslim populations.

-Um for example, if you banned all Iraqi immigration, you'd also be banning Iraqi Christian immigration, you'd be banning a number of other much smaller groups and denominations that are non-Muslim and non-Christian in the country.
+You'd be banning a number of other much smaller groups and denominations that are non-Muslim and non-Christian in the country.

-Um but even if you did that, you wouldn't stop all terrorism.
+But even if you did that, you wouldn't stop all terrorism.

-So start so start there, right?
+So start there, right?

-I mean, if ISIS really wants to get somebody here, and they do, but uh they're always going to try to come up with new ways to get here.
+I mean, if ISIS really wants to get somebody here, and they do, but they're always going to try to come up with new ways to get here.

-So you gotta start there.
+So you've got to start there.

-But look at a country like Syria, where we're talking about the refugees coming in from Syria specifically.
+We're talking about the refugees coming in from Syria specifically.

 The answer is yes.

-I mean you're more likely to get a jihadist in a population of 10,000 coming out of Syria than you are in a population of 10,000 coming out of Latvia.
+You're more likely to get a jihadist in a population of 10,000 coming out of Syria than you are in a population of 10,000 coming out of Latvia.

 It's a very complex issue.